 If this stop band is very narrow and highly attenuated over a few hertz, then the band stop filter is more commonly referred to as a notch filter, as its frequency response shows that of a deep notch with high selectivity (a steep-side curve) rather than a flattened wider band.
-The band stop (band reject or notch) filter is a second-order (twopole) filter having two cut-off frequencies, commonly known as the -3dB or half-power points producing a wide stop band bandwidth between these two -3dB points.
+The band stop (band reject or notch) filter is a second-order (two-pole) filter having two cut-off frequencies, commonly known as the -3dB or half-power points producing a wide stop band bandwidth between these two -3dB points.

-Then the function of a band stop filter is too pass all those frequencies from zero above its second (upper) cut-off frequency $f{\rm H}$, but block or reject all those frequencies inbetween.
+Then the function of a band stop filter is too pass all those frequencies from zero (DC) up to its first (lower) cut-off frequency point f_L , and pass all those frequencies above its second (upper) cut-off frequency f_H , but block or reject all those frequencies in-between.
 Then the filters bandwidth, BW is defined as: $(f_H - f_L)$.